Infrequently Noted

 • Not for nothing, but avoiding React will insulate your team from the assertion-heavy, data-light React discourse.

 2. Frontend web development, like other types of client-side programming, is under-valued by "generalists" who do not respect just how freaking hard it is to deliver fluid, interactive experiences on devices you don't own and can't control.
-Web development turns this up to eleven, presenting a (wicked effective) compression format (HTML & CSS) for UIs but forcing most experiences to be runtime-provisioned (downloaded) across high-latency, narrowband connections with little to no caching.
+Web development turns this up to eleven, presenting a wicked effective compression format (HTML & CSS) for UIs but forcing most experiences to be downloaded at runtime across high-latency, narrowband connections with little to no caching.
 On low-end devices.
-With no control over which runtime (browser) will execute the code.
+With no control over which browser will execute the code.

 And yet, browsers and web developers frequently collude to deliver outstanding interactivity under these conditions.
 Often enough, that "generalists" don't give the repeated miracle of HTML-centric Wikipedia and MDN articles loading consistently quickly, as they gleefully clog those narrow pipes with amounts of heavyweight JavaScript that are incompatible with consistently delivering good user experience.
 All because they neither understand nor respect client-side constraints.